SunYM2020/SunYM2020.github.io/index.md

 [2022/04]  "Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning" has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (IEEE T-CSVT). **[ JCR Q1, SCI 1区, CCF-B ]**

 ### Biography
-Sun Yiming (孙一铭) received his B.S. degree from Hefei University of Technology, Hefei, China, in 2017, and received his M.S. degree from Tianjin University, Tianjin, China, in 2020.
+Yiming Sun (孙一铭) received his B.S. degree from Hefei University of Technology, Hefei, China, in 2017, and received his M.S. degree from Tianjin University, Tianjin, China, in 2020.
 He is currently working towards the Ph.D. degree in the College of Intelligence and Computing, Tianjin University, Tianjin, China.
-His supervisor was Prof. Hu Qinghua (胡清华).
+His supervisor was Prof. Qinghua Hu (胡清华).
+He also work closely with Prof. Pengfei Zhu (朱鹏飞) and Assoc.
+Prof. Bing Cao (曹兵) in Tianjin University.
 His current research interests include **multimodal learning and computer vision**.

 ### Selected Publications
 [1] **Yiming Sun**, Bing Cao, Pengfei Zhu, and Qinghua Hu.
 2022.
 DetFusion: A Detection-driven Infrared and Visible Image Fusion Network.
 In Proceedings of the 30th ACM International Conference on Multimedia (MM ’22), October 10–14, 2022, Lisboa, Portugal.
 ACM, New York, NY, USA, 9 pages.